HaydenSingleton/Plotscript/readme.md

 Driver Program Specification
 -----------------------------------

 The interpreter module needs some user interface code to be useful to a user.
-The starter code includes a command-line application that compiles to an executable named ``plotscript.exe`` on Windows and just ``plotscript`` on mac/linux.
-The executable is usable in one of three ways:
+The project includes a command-line application that compiles to an executable named ``plotscript.exe`` on Windows and just ``plotscript`` on mac/linux.
+The GUI is similarly compiled to ``notebook.exe`` and ``notebook``.
+The plotscript executable is usable in one of three ways:

 To execute short simple programs, pass a flag ``-e`` followed by a quoted string with the program.
 For example (> is the prompt):